MagdaWicik/currency-converter/README.md

 ## Description

 On this website you can:
-- convert currencies according to the exchange rate on March 17, 2023
+- convert currencies (EUR, USD, PLN) according to the exchange rate on March 17, 2023
 - convert to PLN according to the current exchange rate